 The Star-Touched Queen by Roshani Chokshi was one of my top 10 favorite books I read in 2016 and I cannot stop shoving it at anyone who asks for a recommendation.
 IT IS SO GLORIOUSLY MAGICAL (see my review here).
 The companion novel, A Crown of Wishes, comes out in March and was just as brilliant (here’s that review as well).

-Roshani has definitely become one of my all-time favorite authors, so I’m really excited to share this Q&A we randomly did a few weeks ago!
+Roshani has definitely become one of my all-time favorite authors, so I’m really excited to share this Q&A!
 And it’s perfect timing because I wanted to share some other fun news, too… I’m really looking forward to the new Death and Night novella (because Maya & Amar obvs) and now you can get it for free + a month early if you upload your preorder receipt for A Crown of Wishes!
 I have zero patience, so I’m pretty thrilled about this (I added more details at the bottom of this post).

 Gauri, the princess of Bharata, has been taken as a prisoner of war by her kingdom’s enemies.
 Faced with a future of exile and scorn, Gauri has nothing left to lose.
 Hope unexpectedly comes in the form of Vikram, the cunning prince of a neighboring land and her sworn enemy kingdom.
 Unsatisfied with becoming a mere puppet king, Vikram offers Gauri a chance to win back her kingdom in exchange for her battle prowess.
 Together, they’ll have to set aside their differences and team up to win the Tournament of Wishes—a competition held in a mythical city where the Lord of Wealth promises a wish to the victor.